Graphic Design Communication Pathway

 The London Design Programme Graphic Design Communication pathway offers a contemporary approach to graphic design and is ideal for students looking to develop professional digital, technical and presentation skills in this fast moving industry.

-This course places a strong emphasis on live projects, such as working with contemporary youth orientated products, services and markets, while leading communicators and practitioners from a wide range of fields also share their views in a weekly guest speaker programme.
+This course, based at Chelsea College of Arts, places a strong emphasis on live projects, such as working with contemporary youth orientated products, services and markets, while leading communicators and practitioners from a wide range of fields also share their views in a weekly guest speaker programme.

 Students are encouraged to integrate theoretical studies alongside their work, in order to enrich their personal practice and help them develop a highly original portfolio.

 Contemporary Typographic Design

 This module allows students to develop a critical and creative approach to contemporary typography through the study of theoretical, practical and contextual concerns that inform the discipline of its design.

 Students have the opportunity to explore and examine the demands of typography in the contemporary cultural context, taking into consideration modes of communication that determine how typography is generated, utilised and subsequently translated by the user.

 The unit offers the application of practical and technical skills used in typographic design, through the conception and construction of individual typefaces.
 Students will employ computer software, such as Font Lab and Fontographer, in response to a negotiated contemporary theme, and their font will then be tested through its presentation in the context of a graphic poster.

 Develop your visual language and research methodologies through time based media.

 In this project we will develop the visual languages and research methodologies that we've explored to date through time based media.
 Since the birth of film and cinematography, designers have used moving image to explore and experiment.
 We will trace the ancestry of digital art in the abstract film movements of the 1920's, through to the present day, following practitioners as they use the technology of the day to develop their work in four dimensions.